Clinicians' Misunderstanding of Probabilities Makes Them Like Backwards Probabilities Such As Sensitivity, Specificity, and Type I Error

 Clinicians are people trained in the science and practice of medicine, and most of them are very good at it.
 They are also very good at many aspects of research.
 But they are generally not taught probability, and this can limit their research skills.
 Many excellent clinicians even let their limitations in understanding probability make them believe that their clinical decision making is worse than it actually is.
-I have taught many clinicians who say “I need a hard and fast rule so I know how to diagnosis or treat patients.
+I have taught many clinicians who say “I need a hard and fast rule so I know how to diagnose or treat patients.
 I need a hard cutoff on blood pressure, HbA1c, etc. so that I know what to do, and the fact that I either treat or not treat the patient means that I don’t want to consider a probability of disease but desire a simple classification rule.”
 This makes the clinician try to influence the statistician to use inefficient, arbitrary methods such as categorization, stratification, and matching.

 In reality, clinicians do not act that way when treating patients.
 They are smart enough to know that if a patient has cholesterol just over someone’s arbitrary threshold they may not start statin therapy right away if the patient has no other risk factors (e.g., smoking) going against him.
 They know that sometimes you start a patient on a lower dose and see how she responds, or start one drug and try it for a while and then switch drugs if the efficacy is unacceptable or there is a significant side effect.